inodaf/responsr/README.md

 ##### Contribute

-Please contribute with the project by adding new screen resolution in the HTML, is simple:
+Please contribute with the project by adding new screen resolution in the HTML, it's simple:

 ```HTML
   <ul>